fruit-linux/packages/buildtool/README.md

 # `buildtool`

-`buildtool` is Based Linux's package builder, like Void's `xbps-src`.
+`buildtool` is Fruit Linux's package builder, like Void's `xbps-src`.